Cosmographic Connection Between Cosmological And Planck Scales: The Barrow-Tsallis Entropy: Barrow--Tsallis entropy and cosmographic constraints

 Note that the Barrow--Tsallis entropy can be given the form of the Barrow entropy by introducing the effective Barrow exponent $\Delta_{eff} = 2(\delta - 1) + \Delta \delta.$ Indeed, for the Barrow--Tsallis entropy we obtain

 The difference lies in the range of changes in the effective parameter $\Delta_{eff}$, which is determined by changes in $\Delta$ and $\delta$.
-The dependence of this parameter on $\Delta$ and $\delta$ is shown in Fig.~\ref{fig:delta_eff}.
+The dependence of this parameter on $\Delta$ and $\delta$ is shown in figure~\ref{fig:delta_eff}.

-The Barrow--Tsallis entropy \eqref{S_BT} allows, within the framework of entropic cosmology, to construct in a standard way holographic dark energy \cite{Wang:2016och,Saridakis:2020lrg,Saridakis:2020zol} and modified Friedmann equations that take into account both corrections to cosmological dynamics generated by quantum fluctuations and nonextensivity associated with the long-range nature of gravity.
+The Barrow--Tsallis entropy \eqref{S_BT} allows one, within the framework of entropic cosmology, to construct in a standard way holographic dark energy \cite{Wang:2016och,Saridakis:2020lrg,Saridakis:2020zol} and modified Friedmann equations that take into account both corrections to cosmological dynamics generated by quantum fluctuations and nonextensivity associated with the long-range nature of gravity.

 The density of holographic dark energy generated by the Barrow--Tsallis entropy can be represented in the form \footnote{It is worth noting that $\alpha$ is simply related to the effective Barrow exponent as $\alpha = 2 - \Delta_{eff}$.
 This highlights that the energy density scaling is entirely determined by the horizon's departure from the standard Bekenstein--Hawking area law.}